These leopard print Adidas samba trainers are bound to sell out

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-These leopard print Adidas samba trainers are bound to sell out – here’s when they drop
+These leopard print Adidas samba trainers are selling out fast – here’s where to shop

-Launching next week, it’s time to take a walk on the wild side
+Launching today, it’s time to take a walk on the wild side

 Your support helps us to tell the story